Top of the Rock (TOTR) is an outstanding observation deck ascending to 70 floors with fantastic 360-degree views of New York’s skyline.

-The entrance to the building is on 50th Street, between Fifth and Sixth Avenues.
+The main entrance to the building is on 50th Street, between Fifth and Sixth Avenues.

 The best way to reach Top of the Rock at Rockefeller Center is either by Metro or by bus.

-Depending on your starting location, there are various routes to get to Top of the Rock.
+Depending on your starting location, there are various routes to get to Top of the Rock, NYC.

-Reach the 49th Street stop and then walk East on 49th Street to reach your destination
+Reach the 49th Street Subway station and then walk East on 49th Street to reach your destination

-6 Train: Get to the 51st Street stop by taking the 6 Train and walk West from there on 50th Street to reach the Rockefeller Center.
+If 6 Train works best for you, get to the 51st Street station and walk West on 50th Street to reach the Rockefeller Center.

 From Fifth Avenue (going South) or Madison Avenue (going North)

-Buses run North and South in this route.
+Buses run North and South on this route.

 From 49th Street